 - Financial aid available to those who qualify

-Herzing has a very special partnership with Big Jump, which gives students in our 2D Animation program some major advantages:
+Herzing has relationships with several studios in the Ottawa area, which gives students in our 2D animation program some major advantages:

-- Get a 6-week internship at the Big Jump studio, working on real animation projects alongside industry experts
+- Complete a six-week internship at a real studio alongside industry experts

-No other 2D animation college is offering students this level of access and real work experience with a top animation company.
+No other 2D animation college is offering students this level of access and real work experience with top animation companies.